signalling-games-org/evoke/README.md

 Running for 100 iterations would sometimes lead to high information transmission and sometimes not, due to the stochastic nature of the simulation.
 In contrast, running for 1000 iterations almost always leads to appreciable information transmission, as in the figure shown here.

-Figures from the literature that are currently in the evoke library can be found in the `examples/` directory.
+Figures from the literature that are currently in the Evoke library can be found in the `examples/` directory.

 ## Contributions

 We welcome contributions, especially those that add to the stock of example figures.
-See [CONTRIBUTING.md](https://github.com/signalling-games-org/evoke/blob/main/CONTRIBUTING.md) for information about contributing to evoke.
+See [CONTRIBUTING.md](https://github.com/signalling-games-org/evoke/blob/main/CONTRIBUTING.md) for information about contributing to Evoke.

 ## References